digideskio/pakyo-org/posts/2014-03-02-zero_eight.md

 As you can see, back-end code is now expressed in terms of *data* rather than a *view-specific language*.
 This makes it possible to perform complete front-end refactors without changing any back-end code, so long as the same underlying data is represented.

-Read more about view transformation and data binding [here](http://pakyow.com/view_binding).
+Read more about view transformation and data binding [here](http://pakyow.com/docs/data_binding).

 ## What's Next?

 0.8 is the most stable release we've put out.
 There shouldn't be any major changes to the public API between 0.8 and 1.0.
 So, we hope to be on a more frequent release cycle from this point forward.
 At the same time, we plan to put out more content to help you use Pakyow to build your web apps.

 We are planning for one more major release before hitting 1.0.
-A full roadmap will be published in the coming weeks, but our efforts will be focused in two main areas (such tease):
+A full roadmap will be published in the coming weeks, but our efforts will be focused in two main areas:

 - A new pakyow-ui library for building auto-updating views
 - Better integration with other Ruby web frameworks